 What Causes Coughing?

 More importantly, a cough can be voluntary or involuntary.
 Several things can trigger a cough.
 According to Harvard Health, “nerves can be irritated by infections, allergies, cold air, tumors, chemical agents such as smoke, mechanical factors such as dust particles, or by normal body fluids such as nasal mucus or stomach acid.”
 So as you can see, a large number of things can trigger a cough, and even just the vapor of a vape could trigger a cough, but not always.
 There are more precise reasons why people cough when vaping; since most vapers seem to have no coughing problem when vaping, there are many ways to fix and prevent coughing.

 Why Do You Cough When Vaping?

-There are many reasons why you could be coughing when you vape.
-It could be because of the ratio of Propylene Glycol on your vape juice, or you are using the wrong technique when vaping, or you are probably using the wrong nicotine level, the wrong device, or maybe you are currently dehydrated.
-All of these reasons could be the cause of why you cough when you vape but fret not; we will go over all of these (and more) in detail in the following sections.
+There are many reasons why you could be coughing when vaping.
+Coughing while vaping could occur because of the ratio of Propylene Glycol on your vape juice, because you are using the wrong technique when vaping, or you are probably using the wrong nicotine level, the wrong device, or maybe you are currently dehydrated.
+All of these reasons could be the cause of why you cough when you vape.
+But fret not; we will go over all of these (and more) in detail in the following sections.